 As this is not always possible for a child with special needs, it’s essential to use as many primary and secondary reinforcers as necessary to get the desired results.

 Examples of Positive Reinforcement

-Your child will learn that good work gets rewarded, while negative or “naughty” actions don’t receive the same type of attention and gratification as the other.
+Your child will learn that good choices get rewarded, while “naughty” actions don’t receive the same type of attention and gratification as the others.

-If your child loves scratch ‘n sniff stickers, keep a stock of them handy while you do help with homework; after a particular goal is reached for the day/week/month, reward your child with a certain number of stickers, (ex. one sticker per page, or five stickers) for homework turned in on time.
+If your child loves scratch ‘n sniff stickers, keep a stock of them handy while you do help with homework.
+Then after they accomplish a particular goal for the day/week/month, reward your child with a certain number of stickers (for example. one sticker per page or five stickers) for homework turned in on time.

 Find the reward that piques your child’s curiosity, and let them know how much you appreciate their working towards a specific achievement.

-A bright smile, an encouraging pat on the back or a quick hug goes a long way in letting your child with special needs know you care about their work and development and gives them a needed boost of confidence each time.
+A bright smile, an encouraging pat on the back, or a quick hug goes a long way in letting your child with special needs know you care about their work and development.
+This also gives them a needed boost of confidence each time.

-Try incorporating phrases like, “Great job!” or “That was an outstanding effort!” into your language as positive indicators of good actions.
+Try incorporating phrases like, “Good job!” or “That was an outstanding effort!” on a consistent basis into your language as positive indicators of good actions.

 There is a multitude of ways to help you accomplish these goals.
 Some examples include;